 The trained plants can be your ideal garden decoration.
-They will not only provide you with rich colors, charming smells but also magical structures.
+They will not only provide you with vibrant colors, sweet smells, but also magical structures.
 As long as the plants are suitable for pruning, the only boundary is your imagination.

 Here are some living garden structures and decorations you can check out.
 Some of them come with great tutorials to help you: